jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 ## Passive Attack w/ srsRAN & WireShark

 ****From here, commerical USIMs were used, not the programmable ones I used in the previous subexperiment, "3.
-Create a private LTE network for COTS UE with programmable USIM ".****
+Create a private LTE network for COTS UE with programmable USIM ".
+Thus, I am assuming that I have no control over the victim UE. ****

 ### Objectives
-Obtain GUTI/TMSI of victim's UE and gain crucial knowledge about parameters (ex) EARFCN, TAC, MNC & MCC) that are needed for mimicking operational network.
+Obtain GUTI/TMSI of victim's UE and gain crucial knowledge about parameters (EARFCN, TAC, MNC & MCC) for my rogue eNodeB to successfully mimick an operational network.

 ### Method
 For a passive attack, I utilized the following three: Service Mode, pdsch_ue.c in srsRAN, and wireshark.
 Along with them, others were also used for various purposes such as decoding ASN.

+### Background
+Both my target UE and test UE are signed up to a Korean network carrier, LG U+.
+Thus, I can retrieve any information from my test UE, but not from my target UE, until I discover its GUTI and narrow my action towards it.

 #### a.
-Service Mode
-First, the easiest way to gain information about the network nearby was through a Service Mode provided in smartphones.

-As mentioned, I use LG X4 phone signed up to a Korean network carrier, LG U+.
+Service Mode: Obtain TAC, PLMN (MMC + MNC), EARFCN & GUTI/TMSI of my test UE

 In order to open up the service, on the dialing pad, I typed *123456# (this number really depends on which vendor your phone is manufactured from.)

 ![service mode](/images/service_mode.png)

-This showed up and, as you can see, I now knew more about EARFCN (frequency band my phone is using), Bandwidth, PLMN(MCC + MNC), Cell ID, TAC, RRC State, GUTI/TMSI, and neigboring cell types and their EARFCNs.
+This showed up and, as you can see, I can see the **EARFCN (frequency band my phone is using)**, Bandwidth, **PLMN(MCC + MNC)**, Cell ID, **TAC**, RRC State, **GUTI/TMSI**, and neigboring cell types and their EARFCNs of my test UE in order to determine parameters for my rogue eNodeB.
 (TAC and GUTI/IMSI were blurred for privacy issues.)

-I was wondering what other parameters mean, so in case you do so, refer to the list below:
+In case you are wondering what other parameters mean, please refer to the list below:
 * RSSI = Received Signal Strength Indicator.
 * RSRP = Reference Signal Received Power.
 * RSRQ = Reference Signal Received Quality.